mvysny/karibu-testing/README.md

   [Page Objects](https://vaadin.com/docs/v14/tools/testbench/testbench-maintainable-tests-using-page-objects).
   Remember - you're already on the server, and you have access to the actual Java components which already are providing you with high-level APIs, exactly as Page Objects do.
+* Full access to the *Database*.
+You're server-side - you can access the database from your tests the same way your business logic accesses the database.
+You can run a bunch of SQLs to restore the database to a known state before every test.
+Even better - you can run the test in a transaction then roll back after the test, to perform fast database revert to a known state.

 With this technique you can run 600 UI tests in 7 seconds, as opposing to 1-2 hours with Selenium-based approach.
 Because of the speed, you can let the UI tests run after every commit by your continuous integration server.